oconnor663/duct.py/gotchas.md

 (See the entire [Killing grandchild processes?](#killing-grandchild-processes) section for more on this.)
 Those grandchild processes might inherit any output pipes that we gave to the child.
-And that means that even though we do expect the child to exit promptly in non-pathological cases, we _can't_ expect a read of the child's stdout pipe to return EOF promptly.
+And that means that even though we do expect the child to exit promptly in non-pathological cases, we can't expect a read of the child's stdout pipe to return EOF promptly.
 Unkilled grandchildren might keep it open.
-So the automatic wait performed as part of `kill` must not also wait on IO threads to finish.
+So the automatic wait performed by `kill` must _not_ wait on IO threads to finish.
 It must only reap zombie children.

-A lucky break for us here is that, as long as we reap our zombie children, most other cleanup is automatic.
-There's no such thing as "zombie threads" when you're using most standard libraries.
+A lucky break for us here is that, as long as we reap our own zombie children, most other cleanup is automatic.
+Most standard libraries take care of "zombie threads" for us.
 (Rust detaches threads in the [`std::thread::JoinHandle`](https://doc.rust-lang.org/std/thread/struct.JoinHandle.html) destructor, and Python detaches threads as soon as they're spawned.)
 So we can leave IO threads running until any pipe-holding grandchildren exit naturally.